ArmandoAv/etl_pyspark/src/Errors.md

 Cause:
 This warning occurs when it try to delete a connection that does not exist the process corrects it when it have a connection again, however it sends this warning before continuing with the loads of the tables

+## Contributing

+If you find any new bugs and their possible fix, I hope you can help by contributing this will be **greatly appreciated**.